Hodge correlators: Twistor connections and variations of mixed Hodge structures

-Below we assume that $X$ is a smooth complex projective variety.
-All results of this section admit a rather straightforward generalization when $X$ is a smooth complex variety, not necessarily projective.
-We have to use embedding of $X$ in a regular compactification with a normal crossing divisor at infinity, and use the standard technique to extend our results.
+All results of Section \ref{hc4sec} admit a rather straightforward generalization when $X$ is a smooth complex variety, not necessarily projective.
+We use a regular compactification of $X$ with a normal crossing divisor at infinity and the standard technique to extend our results.